tanupoo/fiapy/README.md

     uuid
     ~~~~

-python-dateutil, pytz and pymongo are probably needed to be intalled.
+the following modules are needed to be installed.

     ~~~~
+    Base64
+    bson
+    python-dateutil
+    httplib2
+    pymongo
+    pytz
+    ~~~~

+one example for python module installation is like below:

+    ~~~~
     % sudo easy_install pymongo
     ~~~~

-    **TO BE CHECKED**: it probably includes the modules for urllib.

 ### mongodb